amirooz/HELLOWORLD/README.md

-# Getting Started with Create React App

-## Simple Helloworld app (Using React, Redux, Docker)
+# Simple Helloworld app (Using React, Redux, Docker)

 ## ASSIGNMENT
 CREATE A HELLOWORLD WEB APPS IN REACTJS THAT, AT LEAST, HAS THE FOLLOWING: